Syeda-Hadiqah08/Patients-Wait-List-Analytics/README.md

 # **🏥 Patients Wait List Analytics**

 ## **📖 Project Overview**
-**Patients Wait List Analytics** is an interactive Power BI project designed to analyze and visualize historical data of hospital patients waitlist.
+**Patients Wait List Analytics** is an interactive and dynamic dashboard designed to analyze and visualize historical data of hospital patients waitlist using Microsoft Power BI Desktop.
 The project aims to uncover patterns, bottlenecks, and key performance indicators (KPIs) that affect patient waiting times — empowering healthcare organizations to enhance efficiency, resource allocation, and service delivery.

 ---